 As a campus community we strive to promote the well-being and success of all of our students.
-In our purpose to support our students, specifically those students struggling with food insecurities and/or lack of consistent access to nutritious and/or affordable foods, the Intercultural Center (IC), in partnership with the Dean of Students Office, have come together to create an on-campus food pantry.
+In our purpose to support our students, specifically those students struggling with food insecurities and/or lack of consistent access to nutritious and/or affordable foods, the Intercultural Center (IC), in partnership with generous donors and the Dean of Students Office, have come together to create an on-campus food pantry.
 We respect the identities and backgrounds of all members on this campus and we strive to make this food pantry a welcoming place for all who need its contents.

 What is food insecurity?

 Food insecurity is defined as the lack of consistent and reliable access to sufficient quantities of affordable and nutritious food.